 We sometimes charge our clients performance-based fees.
 In these situations, we charge a base advisory fee and are eligible to earn an additional performance-based fee or incentive allocation that is calculated as either a percentage of absolute investment results or a percentage of investment results in excess of a stated benchmark over a specified period of time.
 Some performance-based fees include a high-watermark provision, which generally provides that if a client account underperforms relative to its performance target (whether absolute or relative to a specified benchmark), it must gain back such underperformance before we can collect future performance-based fees.
 Therefore, if we fail to achieve our performance target for a particular period, we will not earn a performance-based fee for that period and, for accounts with a high-watermark provision, our ability to earn future performance-based fees will be impaired.
-We are eligible to earn performance-based fees on 9.7%, 4.2% and 1.4% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 6.1% of our AUM).
+We are eligible to earn performance-based fees on 9.2%, 4.1% and 1.0% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 5.7% of our AUM).

-During the first quarter of 2016, as General Partner of AllianceBernstein U.S. Real Estate L.P. ("Real Estate Fund"), we received a carried interest distribution of \$33.1 million.
+During the first six months of 2016, as General Partner of AllianceBernstein U.S. Real Estate L.P. ("Real Estate Fund"), we received a carried interest distribution of \$48.7 million.
 In accordance with our revenue recognition policies, we did not recognize this carried interest distribution as performance fee revenues, instead recording a deferred revenue liability, because the distribution is subject to claw-back provisions.
 We will recognize the distribution as revenues when the potential claw-back obligation is mathematically remote, which may not occur until at or near termination of the Real Estate Fund.
 In addition, we have revenue-sharing arrangements whereby certain employees are entitled to a share of carried interest proceeds distributed by certain funds, including the Real Estate Fund.
-As such, we distributed \$16.4 million of these carried interest proceeds to certain Real Estate Fund employees.
+As such, we distributed \$24.0 million of these carried interest proceeds to certain Real Estate Fund employees.
 We have recorded this payment, which, like our carried interest distribution, is subject to claw-back provisions, as an advance to employees and will recognize it as compensation expense in the period in which the applicable revenue is recognized.

-For the three months ended March 31, 2016, our investment advisory and services fees decreased by \$42.6 million, or 8.6%, from the three months ended March 31, 2015, primarily due to a \$39.0 million, or 8.0%, decrease in base fees, which primarily resulted from a 3.2% decrease in average AUM and an the impact of a shift in product mix from global fixed income and active equity products into other products which generally have lower fees.
+For the three months ended June 30, 2016, our investment advisory and services fees decreased by \$38.9 million, or 7.5%, from the three months ended June 30, 2015, primarily due to a \$25.4 million, or 5.1%, decrease in base fees, which primarily resulted from a 1.6% decrease in average AUM and the impact of a shift in product mix from global fixed income and active equity products into other products that generally have lower fees.
+Additionally, our performance-based fees decreased \$13.5 million, or 94.8% from the prior year.
+For the six months ended June 30, 2016, our investment advisory and services fees decreased by \$81.4 million, or 8.1%, from the six months ended June 30, 2015, primarily due to a \$64.4 million, or 6.5%, decrease in base fees, which primarily resulted from a 2.6% decrease in average AUM and the impact of a shift in product mix from global fixed income and active equity products into other products which generally have lower fees.
+Additionally, our performance-based fees decreased \$17.0 million from the prior year.